abdulahadk/precision-git/README.md

 GRANT UNLIMITED TABLESPACE TO precision100;
 ```

-Once the schema and passwords are created, change .env.sh to reflect the customized attributes
+Once the schema and passwords are created, change `.env.sh` to reflect the customized attributes.

 ```
 export USERNAME=precision100